Speak Mandarin Campaign: Chinese Singaporeans

 The Speak Mandarin Campaign has faced criticism from several quarters.
-Speakers of Chinese dialects have complained that their children are required to study two foreign languages, English and Mandarin, rather than following an alternative policy of English and their native dialect.
-Lee Kuan Yew himself acknowledged this, noting that for many Chinese Singaporeans, Mandarin is a "stepmother tongue" while the dialect is the "real mother tongue".
+Speakers of non-Mandarin Chinese varieties have complained that their children are required to study two foreign languages, English and Mandarin, rather than following an alternative policy of English and their native variety.
+Lee Kuan Yew himself acknowledged this, noting that for many Chinese Singaporeans, Mandarin is a "stepmother tongue" while their native variety is the "real mother tongue".
 Furthermore, in 2009, despite the ongoing 华文？ 谁怕谁 (Be Heard in Chinese) movement, Lee admitted that the teaching of Mandarin in schools had gone the "wrong way" and that, as a result of his insistence on bilingualism, "successive generations of students paid a heavy price".
 In June 2010, Lee also said that "Mandarin is important but it remains a second language in Singapore".

-Some critics include that the Mandarin education system's goal of promoting cultural identity has left many younger generations of Mandarin speakers unable to communicate with their dialect-speaking grandparents and older relatives.
+Some critics include that the Mandarin education system's goal of promoting cultural identity has left many younger generations of Mandarin speakers unable to communicate with their grandparents and older relatives who speak other varieties of Chinese.
 They have compared the policy to that of Russification and intentional language elimination.
-The reduction in the number of Chinese dialect speakers in Singapore has raised concerns on the issues of preservation of these dialects.
+The reduction in the number of speakers who speak non-Mandarin varieties in Singapore has raised concerns on the issues of preservation of these varieties.

 In March 2009, when The Straits Times ran an article by Jalelah Abu Baker who mentioned a quote from Ng Bee Chin, then the acting head of Nanyang Technological University's (NTU) Division of Linguistics and Multilingual Studies, who was quoted as saying that "40 years ago, we were even more multilingual....
 All it takes is one generation for a language to die."
 The article soon caught the attention of Chee Hong Tat, then the Principal Private Secretary of Lee Kuan Yew.
-In the letter from Chee to the editor in The Straits Times Forum, he highlighted the importance of English and Mandarin over dialects and spoke of how speaking dialects ultimately "interferes with the learning of Mandarin and English".
+In the letter from Chee to the editor in The Straits Times Forum, he highlighted the importance of English and Mandarin over other Chinese varieties and spoke of how speaking other Chinese varieties ultimately "interferes with the learning of Mandarin and English".
 He added that "it would be stupid for any Singapore agency or NTU to advocate the learning of dialects, which must be at the expense of English and Mandarin."

 The move by the Ministry of Education to standardise Hanyu Pinyin names for Chinese Singaporean schoolchildren also received widespread backlash among polarised parents.